 Old Road Bay and Belham River Mouth: The Belham River valley floor has been covered by volcanic lahars.
 Pay heed to the warning sign if there has been recent heavy rain.
 Various tracks lead through thick scrubby vegetation, through a quarry, to the beach.
 There are many opportunities for bird watching here, both in the scrub and on the beach, for example: Smooth-billed Anis, Common Grackles, doves, Green Herons, American Kestrels, Antillean Crested Hummingbirds, Yellow Warblers and Bananaquits.
 The cliff area by the beach is good for Caribbean Martins.

 Jack Boy Hill Visitor Centre can be reached by car, by a paved road, although as this is also the road which leads to the waste landfill tip, the paving is somewhat potholed in places.
 The road which passes the airport, goes along the east coast, with great views.
 Jack Boy Hill Visitor Centre is not currently manned, but sits in pleasant gardens, with picnic places and toilets, and offers great views both out to sea, across the volcanic outflows, and of the Soufrière Hills volcano.
-This is a good spot to enjoy great views, with the opportunity to see a variety of open country birds and seabirds.
+This is a good spot to enjoy great views, with the opportunity to see a variety of seabirds.

 Garibaldi Hill is south of the Belham River valley, and overlooks this to the north, and the remains of Plymouth to the south.
 There is a narrow, steep, mainly paved road to the top, so that the volcano warning post can be serviced, but be aware that in wet weather this road becomes very difficult and sometimes impassable.
 The views from the top are outstanding, and the shrubs and trees alongside the road, and at the top, often have a variety of small birds in them.